Skip to main content

 Good: I have accepted a new professional opportunity.
 Too much: several paragraphs explaining why the role no longer works for you.

-A resignation letter should not promise more than you can do.
-Offer concrete handover help that fits the time left before your final day.
+A resignation letter should not promise more than you can deliver.
+Offer specific handover help that fits the time available before your final day.

 See how it sounds